awssat/laravel-visits/README.md

 $ composer require if4lcon/bareq
 ```

-The package will automatically register itself in Laravel 5.5.
+The package will automatically register itself in Laravel 5.5 and above.
 In Laravel 5.4. you'll manually need to register the `if4lcon\Bareq\BareqServiceProvider::class` service provider in `config/app.php`.

 You can publish the config file with: